Showing posts with label Family Favorites. Show all posts

 Cooked pasta

 Beat egg with salt and pepper.
 Dip chicken breasts into breadcrumb/parsley mix).
 Heat oil to medium heat.
 Place breaded chicken into oil.
 Fry until golden brown and crispy, turn over and do the same on the other side.
 Lower heat, cover chicken(if necessary add 1 to 1 T. water).
 Cook on low heat approx. 10 minutes more.
 Transfer chicken to plate top with hot pasta sauce, sprinkle with both cheeses.
 Add your favorite cooked pasta on the side and top that as well with pasta sauce top with cheese and serve immediately.
 Note: If your prefer transfer chicken to baking dish.
-Place in 350 degree oven after topping with red sauce Red Sauce
+Place in 350 degree oven after topping with red sauce and both *cheeses.

 Note: If desired you can use your favorite jarred sauce.